Enabling 12+ PWM Channels, Enhanced Telemetry & Missions

 for DJI Matrice 100, Matrice 600, A3 + LB2, N3 + LB2

-PulseKraft v2.0 supports the more stable, hardware timed PWM signal output on the F1 - F8 PWM ports of the A3 and N3 flight controllers as well as hardware PWM on an add-on device (e.g. for Matrice 100, that has no seperate PWM ports at all).
+PulseKraft 2.x supports the more stable, hardware timed PWM signal output on the F1 - F8 PWM ports of the A3 and N3 flight controllers as well as hardware PWM on an add-on device (e.g. for Matrice 100, that has no seperate PWM ports at all).
 Onboard software v3.3 requires at least firmware 126.96.36.199 on your A3 / N3 flight controller and will currently not connect with Matrice 100.
-For a version supporting previous firmware release 188.8.131.52 and Matrice 100, please contact the author.
+A version supporting previous firmware release 188.8.131.52 and Matrice 100 is provided as seperate download.

-The PulseKraft ground app currently does not contain the new activation / authorization mechanism required by latest DJI flight controllers as of July 2017.
-You can still use the PulseKraft app after the aircraft was activated with latest DJI GO app before take-off.
+The PulseKraft ground app currently does not contain the new activation / authorization mechanism that may be enforced by latest DJI flight controllers as of July 2017.
+In these cases you can still use the PulseKraft app after the aircraft was activated with latest DJI GO app before take-off.
 An app version supporting the new activation mechanism will be available soon.

 Enabling Control to additional Onboard Devices on DJI Platforms + Enhanced Mission Planning & Control